Generative Diffusion Receivers: Achieving Pilot-Efficient MIMO-OFDM Communications: Introduction

 In typical diffusion models, incremental noise is introduced during the forward phase until the input nearly becomes random noise.
 During the reverse phase, NNs systematically remove this noise with the aid of given conditions.
 From this perspective, the receiver can be re-envisioned as a procedure where it consistently endeavors to generate a channel, informed by learned structural knowledge, while the received signal and the prior knowledge of the transmitted signal serve as guiding conditions.
 The recovery task then is to construct the channel-transmitted signal pair such that the channel reflects the channel structure found in the dataset, the transmitted signal aligns with the prior knowledge of the data, and the distance between the predicted receiving signal and its practical value is minimized.

 We note that there are still notable differences, such that we cannot directly apply the mature algorithms in text-guided diffusion models for image generation.
 The first and most important difference is that we do not need any imagination in a wireless communication system.
-Generative models usually have strong imaginative capability and can generate various high-quality outputs given the same hint.
-However, in wireless communication, we always have a ground truth, which transforms what otherwise might be seen as creativity into hallucination.
-Another difference is that we already have strong methods and criteria to accurately evaluate the generated channels, from which we can greatly benefit.
+Generative models usually have strong capability to generate various high-quality outputs given the same hint. {In the context of generative models, we usually call such capability ``imagination'' or ``creativity.''
+On the contrary, if the model generates images that do not correspond to the condition, it becomes ``hallucination.''
+In wireless communication, since we always have a ground truth, the imagination and creativity almost turn to be harmful hallucination, requiring methods to restrict the exaggerated creativity of the model.} Another difference is that we already have strong methods and criteria to accurately evaluate the generated channels, from which we can greatly benefit.

-In this paper, we use traditional signal processing modules to provide guidance for the channel-generating NN, where we use selection instead of direct guidance.
-Specifically, we attempt to generate a brunch of channel matrices gradually in each iteration, which are input into the signal processing modules for signal recovery.
-Referring to the listing mechanism in decoding, we then retain several best results for further generation and discard others.
+In this paper, we use traditional signal processing modules to provide guidance for the channel-generating NN. {Through traditional signal processing techniques like semi-blind estimation, we can also provide some gradient guidance based on symbol prior.
+However, such prior is always weak compared to the original estimation.
+As the edge information provided by data symbols is always insufficient compared to the direct information from pilots, semi-blind methods usually require far more data symbols than pilots to obtain performance gain.
+Thus, the gradient guidance by such methods is usually extremely weak compared to the channel prior and pilot-based estimation, and is likely to mislead the denoising process, which is also proven through the negative results in Appendix \ref{app}.
+Thus, we use it as a selection criteria instead of direct guidance.} Specifically, we attempt to generate a bunch of channel matrices gradually in each iteration, which are input into the signal processing modules for signal recovery.
+Referring to the list-voting mechanism in decoding, we then retain several best results for further generation and discard others.
 Through sufficient iterations, we can eventually obtain an estimation that meets the error requirements.